CamJam-EduKit/EduKit3/GPIOZero/worksheet.md

 sudo apt install python3-gpiozero
 ```

-For more support with the Installation process or for instructions for using PIP use the [GPIOZero installation instructions](http://gpiozero.readthedocs.io/en/stable/installing.html)
+For more support with the installation process or for instructions for using PIP use the [GPIOZero installation instructions](http://gpiozero.readthedocs.io/en/stable/installing.html)

 To control the robot remotely from another computer you will need to install the [VNC viewer software](https://www.realvnc.com/download/viewer/) on that computer.